Find synonyms Find exact match

 Thrombolytic therapy — Thrombolytic therapy is generally considered for patients with severe clinical manifestations.
 Thrombolytic therapy for acute PE is reviewed in detail separately, including the indications, contraindications, agents, administration, and outcomes.
 (See "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis".)

 IVC filters — Inferior vena caval (IVC) filters provide a screen in the inferior vena cava, allowing blood to pass through while large emboli from the pelvis or lower extremities are blocked or fragmented before reaching the lung.
 Placement of an IVC filter is generally considered in patients who have contraindications to anticoagulation, failed anticoagulation, or developed a complication due to anticoagulation.
 In addition, IVC filter placement is often considered when the hemodynamic or respiratory compromise is severe enough that another PE may be lethal.
 IVC filter types, outcomes, and complications are reviewed separately.
-(See "Placement of inferior vena cava filters and their complications".)
+(See "Placement of vena cava filters and their complications".)

 Embolectomy — Embolectomy (ie, removal of the emboli) can be performed using catheters or surgically.
 It should be considered when a patient's presentation is severe enough to warrant thrombolysis (eg, persistent hypotension due to acute PE), but thrombolytic therapy either fails or is contraindicated.
 Whether surgical or catheter embolectomy is chosen depends upon the availability of resources and expertise of the institution, since a direct comparison has never been performed and data regarding the effectiveness of each therapy are limited.